-An ESA or emotional support animal is an animal—any domesticated pet, not only a dog or cat—that provides emotional support to individuals with mental or emotional problems.
-Although many people think the terms “emotional support animal” and “service animal” are interchangeable, they are different classifications.
+An ESA or emotional support animal is a small, domesticated pet—not only a dog or cat—that provides emotional support to individuals suffering from mental and emotional health issues.
+Although many people think the terms “emotional support animal” and “service animal” are interchangeable, they are different classifications of assistance animals.

-A service animal undergoes specialized training to fulfill a task that someone with a disability is unable to accomplish for themselves.
-Unlike service animals, an ESA is not specifically trained to provide a service.
-They do, however, fill an emotional component for their owners by providing support and comfort.
-ESAs help someone with an emotional or mental concern just by their presence.
+A service animal undergoes specialized training to fulfill a task or job relating to an individual’s disability.
+In contrast, an ESA is not specifically trained to provide a service.
+They do, however, play an important role in the health of their owners by providing invaluable support and comfort.
+ESAs help their owners through difficult times just through their presence and by being reliable companions.

 ESA letters must be written by an Ohio licensed healthcare professional.
-Some of the healthcare professions that fall under this title are
+Healthcare professionals that write ESA letters include:

 - licensed clinical social workers (LCSW)